 If you are financing the car, make sure to know your credit before loan shopping.
 You can shop smarter if you know what you qualify for based on your credit.
 Get a free copy of your credit report from AnnualCreditReport.com—you are entitled to one free copy from each credit bureau every 12 months.
 As for your credit score, obtain it from FICO.com or freecreditreport.com.

 Get a realistic price for your current car by consulting the Kelley Blue Book (kbb.com), which lists down estimated trade-in and private resale values.
 Know that you can sell the car yourself and use the money for down payment.

 Closing the Deal

-How do the aforementioned steps help you save money?
-When you comparison shop, you are more likely to get a good price.
+How do the steps above help you save money?
+When you comparison shop, you are more likely to get a reasonable price.
 So call all the dealers you got quotes from and pit them against each other.
 See if they can beat the lowest price you got.
-Once the dealers’ prices cannot go any lower, close the deal with the dealer that offered the lowest price.
-If you opt for dealer lending, you can start negotiating the financing only after you have sold your current car or you and the dealer have settled on a fair trade-in value.
-If you decide on direct lending, compare rates and see which lender offers the best rate for your credit standing.
+Once the dealers’ rates cannot go any lower, close the deal with the dealer that offered the lowest price.
+If you opt for dealer lending, you can start negotiating the financing only after you have sold your current car or you and the dealer have settled on a trade-in value.
+If you decide on direct lending, compare rates and see which lender offers the best price for your credit standing.

 You can save a substantial sum in your purchase with a trade-in.
 The trade-in value will be subtracted from the new car’s purchase price, and the sales tax you will pay is only for the difference.
 Therefore, it is essential to get the most out of your trade-in.